 Cub Lake Area

-These sad images makes you guess how marvelous this part of the Cub Lake hike looked like in its heydays.
+These sad images makes you guess how marvelous Cub Lake looked like in its heydays.
 The dramatic changes of the area date back to October of 2012.
 It’s believed some irresponsible travelers built an illegal campfire on October 9.

 The damage of what is known as the largest wildfire in Rocky Mountain National Park’s history was devastating.
 Even a decade later, the Cub Lake hike still reveals the harshness of the tragedy.